ilyasergey/YSC4231/source/week-05-monitors.rst

 The two threads, instances of ``AdderToEven`` and ``AdderToOdd`` correspondingly will be taking turns.
 Each time a thread takes a lock, it checks if the counter is in the "suitable" position (even or odd, correspondingly).
-If it is the case, it will proceed to incerement it, also increasing its iteration index ``k``.
+If it is the case, it will proceed to increment it, also increasing its iteration index ``k``.
 Otherwise, it will pass the turn by releasing the lock and keeping to "spin" on the condition ``k
 < TOTAL / THREADS`` of the outer loop.